Designorate

 1) FMEA Severity Scale

 Determine the severity level of the fault effect.
-The standard scale is from 1 to 10, where 1 refers to no effect and 10 means a very example of failure affects the product or system without warning.
+The standard scale is from 1 to 10, where 1 refers to no effect, and 10 means a high probability of failure affecting the product or system without warning.
 In our example, the severity level is 10.

 Failure Modes and Effects Analysis